MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-on-oracle-content.md

 - SAP whitepaper [Security Recommendations: A Practical Guide for Securing SAP® Solutions](https://www.sap.com/documents/2017/03/14cf06b2-af7c-0010-82c7-eda71af511fa.html) describes a good framework for SAP Solution Security.
 - Enable Single-Sign-On (SSO) for user authentication from SAPGUI and browser-based SAP access.
 - Use security hardened operating system images for provisioning Azure VMs.
 Refer to the latest [CIS benchmarks](https://www.cisecurity.org/benchmark/azure/) for the latest recommendations.
-- Implement Encryption-at-rest for:
+- Implement encryption-at-rest for:
   - Oracle Database - It’s recommended to use Oracle Transparent Data Encryption (TDE) for Oracle Database Encryption.
   - Managed Disks – use Azure Disk Encryption with Microsoft or Customer-Managed Keys.
   - Backups – All the backed-up data to Azure is encrypted by default.
-- Implement Encryption-in-transit –
+- Implement encryption-in-transit for:
   - Use TLS for encrypting HTTP communications and SNC for DIAG/RFC communications.
 - Use Azure Bastion (PaaS) for secure and seamless RDP/SSH connectivity to your VMs directly in the Azure portal over SSL.
 - Enable Azure Security Center (ASC) Standard for SAP on Azure subscriptions.